(Effective February 2022)

 7 REMOVAL FROM MEMBERSHIP

-a) a Member ceases to qualify for membership under Clause 3 or
+- a Member ceases to qualify for membership under Clause 3; or

-b) the Committee in its absolute discretion determines that a Member or its employees failed to observe any Code of Conduct implemented by the Association or
+- the Committee in its absolute discretion determines that a Member or its employees failed to observe any Code of Conduct implemented by the Association; or

-c) in the opinion of not less than two thirds of the Committee and following the Member being given an opportunity of having his case heard, either in person or through a representative, the continued membership of the Member would be detrimental to the interests of the Association as a whole or
+- in the opinion of not less than two thirds of the Committee and following the Member being given an opportunity of having their case heard, either in person or through a representative, the continued membership of the Member would be detrimental to the interests of the Association as a whole; or

-d) a Member fails to pay any subscription within such time as is set by the Committee or
+- a Member fails to pay any subscription within such time as is set by the Committee.

-(ii) until such meeting the Committee shall have power to suspend the voting rights of the Nominated Representative of the Member or
+- the cessation has been agreed by the Association at a meeting and, until such meeting, the Committee shall have power to suspend the voting rights of the Nominated Representative of the Member; or

 8 ANNUAL GENERAL MEETING